Tramea loewii: Description

-Tramea loewii is a medium to large dragonfly (wingspan 85 mm, length 45 mm).
-Its synthorax is striped yellowish to brown on a purplish background.
-Males have a red abdomen, and the last two segments have black markings.
-Females are a dull brown colour.
-Dark patches at the base of their hindwings are a characteristic feature of this species; males have red patches and females have brown.
-Tramea loewii is very similar to Tramea stenoloba which has a darker synthorax, and larger genital dimensions.
+Tramea loewii is a medium to large dragonfly with a wingspan of about 85 mm and a body length of about 45 mm.

+The thorax is striped yellowish to brown on a purplish background.
+Males have a red abdomen with black markings near the tip, while females are dull brown.
+Dark patches at the base of the hindwings are characteristic of the species; these patches are red in males and brown in females.

-Habitat
+Tramea loewii is similar in appearance to Tramea stenoloba, but differs in the colouration of the thorax and the structure of the secondary genitalia.

+Distribution and habitat

-Tramea loewii inhabits a wide range of still waters, ponds and swamps, and may breed many times in a year.
+Tramea loewii inhabits a wide range of still-water habitats including ponds, swamps and lagoons.

 In Australia it is widespread except for the far south-west of the continent.